Charles Speight (businessman)

-Charles Speight CBE (30 July 1865 – 19 February 1928) was a notable New Zealand brewer and businessman.
+Charles Speight CBE (30 July 1865 – 19 February 1928) was a New Zealand brewer and businessman.

 Speight was born in Dunedin, New Zealand, in 1865.
 In the 1926 King's Birthday Honours Speight was appointed a Commander of the Order of the British Empire in recognition of his role as vice-chairman of the New Zealand and South Seas International Exhibition.